-Concrete information about your business will be important to lenders as well.
+When applying for a loan, concrete information about your business will be important to lenders as well.
 These might be contained in other documents, but make sure you can provide any requested:

 A surprisingly obvious piece of information, what plan do you use for the money?
 Lenders want to know that you will be using it to grow your business, to make it more profitable.
 They’d also like to know how you plan to do this.